Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Does not work with RU ip.
+- Does not work with RU ip;
-Activation prices are set by number providers.
+- Activation prices are set by number providers;
-Many available services
+- Many available services;
-API
+- API;

 ## SMS SERVICE